What’s the difference between straightening and aligning

 Confused?
 While these terms and concepts are similar, when it comes to orthodontics, they both serve different but important functions for your smile.

 This is the easier term when it comes to orthodontics, because getting straight teeth is one of the top reasons people seek orthodontic treatment.
-To put it plainly, straightening teeth involves rotating and gently moving crooked teeth to bring them in line with their neighbours.

 This primarily relates to the front six teeth as these are the teeth that are seen when most people smile.
 While it is an important part of orthodontics, straightening teeth is pretty much all about the aesthetic look of your smile.